paradoxical-io/aetr/README.md

 StepTree
 ----
 A step tree is a template of what to do.
 It is the workflow.
-Trees are composed of 3 options, either a parent node which has children to be run in either sequential or parallel mode, or a child node which is an action.
+Tredbstdbtes are composed of 3 options, either a parent node which has children to be run in either sequential or parallel mode, or a child node which is an action.

 Currently supported actions are executing POST requests on an API URL.